SCIENCE DEPARTMENT

 All AP courses are based upon a common foundation of information from the College Board’s AP program itself, the State of Tennessee, and the Clarksville-Montgomery County School System.

-The AP Physics 1 year-long course is designed to be the equivalent to a first-semester college course in algebra-based physics.
+The AP Physics I year-long course is designed to be the equivalent to a first-semester college course in algebra-based physics.
 Students will learn the foundational principles of physics by exploring Newtonian mechanics; work, energy, and power; mechanical waves and sound; and an introduction to simple circuits.
-It will also introduce electric circuits.
 Each student will be required to take the AP assessment created by the College Entrance Examination Board.
 The cost of the exam is determined by the College Board.
-This course does fulfill the state graduation requirement for Physics.
+This course fulfills the state graduation requirement for Chemistry or Physics if the student is only taking this course.

 All AP courses are based upon a common foundation of information from the College Board’s AP program itself, the State of Tennessee, and the Clarksville-Montgomery County School System.

-NOTE: AP Physics 1 and AP Physics 2 will be offered altering years depending on student interest.
+NOTE: AP Physics I and AP Physics II will be offered altering years depending on student interest.

-AP PHYSICS II G03H28 1 credit Open to Selected 12th
+AP PHYSICS II G03H28 1 credit Open to selected 12

-Prerequisites: AP Physics 1 or Physics and minimum of Algebra II
+Prerequisites: AP Physics I and minimum of Algebra II

 The AP Physics II year-long course is designed to be the equivalent to a second-semester college course in algebra-based physics.
 Students will expand their understanding of physics by exploring topics such as fluids; thermodynamics; electric force, field and potential; electric circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic and nuclear physics.
 Each student will be required to take the AP assessment created by the College Entrance Examination Board.
 The cost of the exam is determined by the College Board.
 This course fulfills the state graduation requirement of the fourth-year mathematics course as long as the student has earned the credits in three required math courses.